sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

 '''Words Sprint''' (FrancoSaliola, Sébastien Labbé, Vincent Delecroix)

  * New implementation for words:
+   * new design of the abstract words (here : SemanticOfWords)
    * faster [some caching will be implemented]
    * space efficient
    * special class for words over an alphabet of at most two letters (each letter takes one bit)